-A question we here at Asia Options often get asked is where we, and other language learners think is the best place for learning Korean?
+A question we often hear at Asia Options is where we, and other language learners, think is the best place for learning Korean?
 To really assess where you should learn Korean it pays to take the time to carefully consider your options.

 You have already made the best decision you could have in your pursuit of learning Korean and that’s moving to the country.
 While all students have the goal of speaking Korean we all have different preferences of learning, different standards for housing, different reasons for learning Korean and most importantly different budgets!

 There is also a serious lack of information out there on Korean language programs.
 Some courses don’t even have information online in English!
 So to help you make the best decision, the Asia Options team has done the hard work for you.
 We have curated a list of Korean language program reviews with insight from Korean language students who have attended the best and the worst Korean language courses in Seoul.

 The major universities in Korea run a similar designed Korean language course for foreign students and are typically structured as a pathway option for later studying a degree program in Korean.
 This is a very popular option for students from China, Japan, Mongolia, Malaysia, Vietnam, Taiwan and other countries in Asia.
 Whereas western students often only study 1-4 semesters of Korean language and do not continue to study a degree program in Korean.

 Semesters at universities are usually divided into four 10 week blocks with 20 hours a week of class time, and a choice between morning or afternoon classes.
 Afternoon classes are generally slightly cheaper.
 As language programs at Korean universities are designed as pathway programs to further degree study, the courses are focused primarily on grammar, listening and reading comprehension, and less emphasis on speaking.
 For those studying long-term, studying at a university will usually be cheaper than studying at a private language program and provides visa support.